Laura Iñiguez, Content Manager at Hirebook

 - Behavior - Recurring behavior, either good or bad, is where efforts to achieve organizational effectiveness are most likely to go downhill or uphill, depending on the said behavior.
 To build a healthy organization where positive behavior stands out, you need to identify specific groundbreaking moments in your daily operation of the company, speak out the ways employees should be changing their behavior in certain moments, and implement systems to reinforce those behaviors and incentivize good choices.

 - Culture - The level of employee engagement plays an important part to achieve effectiveness and better organizational performance.
+With an internal knowledge base, you are able to outline the company’s culture and responsibilities to the employees.
 Motivated employees usually perform way better, so creating a culture that broadly values effectiveness is key.
 Countless studies have underlined the correlation between employee engagement and overall organizational performance.
 Employee engagement should always be at the top of your priority list in order to improve organizational performance.

 As you can see, each point stated has something to do with the previous one.
 We sincerely hope that these organizational strategies help you in your quest on achieving organizational effectiveness and improve work performance to reach your organizational goals.
 Remember Hirebook is here to help you leverage OKRs, KPIs, check-ins, and 1-on-1s so you can start seeing the benefits of performance management in your company.